PIAT: Development

-At the beginning of the Second World War, the British Army possessed two primary anti-tank weapons for its infantry: the Boys anti-tank rifle and the No. 68 AT Rifle Grenade.
+At the beginning of the Second World War, the British Army possessed two primary anti-tank weapons for its infantry: the Boys anti-tank rifle and the No. 68 AT rifle grenade.
 However, neither of these was particularly effective as an anti-tank weapon.
 The No. 68 anti-tank grenade was designed to be fired from a discharger fitted onto the muzzle of an infantryman's rifle, but this meant that the grenade was too light to deal significant damage, resulting in it rarely being used in action.
 The Boys was also inadequate in the anti-tank role.
 It was heavy, which meant that it was difficult for infantry to handle effectively, and was outdated; by 1940 it was effective only at short ranges, and then only against armoured cars and light tanks.
 In November 1941 during Operation Crusader, part of the North African Campaign, staff officers of the British Eighth Army were unable to find even a single instance of a Boys knocking out a German tank.

 Due to these limits, a new infantry anti-tank weapon was required, and this ultimately came in the form of the Projector, Infantry, Anti-Tank, commonly abbreviated to PIAT.
 The origins of the PIAT can be traced back as far as 1888, when an American engineer by the name of Charles Edward Munroe was experimenting with guncotton; he discovered that the explosive would yield a great deal more damage if there were a recess in it facing the target.
-This phenomenon is known as the 'Munroe effect'.
+This phenomenon is known as the "Munroe effect".
 The German scientist Egon Neumann found that lining the recess with metal enhanced the damage dealt even more.
 By the 1930s Henry Mohaupt, a Swiss engineer, had developed this technology even further and created shaped charge ammunition.
 This consisted of a recessed metal cone placed into an explosive warhead; when the warhead hit its target, the explosive detonated and turned the cone into an extremely high-speed spike.
 The speed of the spike, and the immense pressure it caused on impact allowed it to create a small hole in armour plating and send a large pressure wave and large amounts of fragments into the interior of the target.
-It was this technology that was used in the No. 68 anti-tank grenade.
+It was this technology that was used in the No. 68 AT grenade.